 Section 3.13 Inspection Rights

-Every Trustee shall have the absolute right at any time to inspect, copy and make extracts of, in person or by agent or attorney, all books, records and documents of every kind, and to inspect the physical properties of the IETF Trust if any.
+Every Director shall have the absolute right at any time to inspect, copy and make extracts of, in person or by agent or attorney, all books, records and documents of every kind, and to inspect the physical properties of the IETF IPMC if any.

-Section 3.14 Fees and Expenses of Trustees
+Section 3.14 Expenses of Directors

-The Board of Directors are collectively authorized to reimburse themselves from the IETF Trust for reasonable expenses incurred in the administration of the IETF Trust upon promulgation of, and in accordance with procedures adopted by the Board of Directors.
+The IETF IPMC may reimburse Directors for reasonable expenses incurred in the administration of the IETF IPMC, upon promulgation of, and in accordance with, procedures adopted by the Board of Directors pursuant to Section 3.15 below.
+No Director shall be entitled to compensation for his or her services as a Director of the IETF IPMC.

 Section 3.15 Policies

-The Board of Directors shall adopt and maintain publicly publish procedures for administration of the IETF Trust reimbursement by Trustees of their expenses from the IETF Trust management of the Assets, conflicts of interest and standards of conduct.
+The Board of Directors shall adopt, maintain and publicly publish policies and procedures for administration of the IETF IPMC, reimbursement of reasonable expenses incurred by Directors and other Persons in the administration of the IETF IPMC, management of the Assets, conflicts of interest, and standards of conduct.

 Section 3.16 Reports

-The IETF Trust shall report annually to the IETF community concerning the activities of the IETF Trust including grants or licenses given by the IETF Trust demonstrating that the IETF Trust is being operated in furtherance of the Purpose.
+The IETF IPMC shall report annually to the IETF community, the Operational Communities and the CCG concerning the activities of the IETF IPMC, including grants provided or licenses granted by the IETF IPMC, demonstrating that the IETF IPMC is being operated in furtherance of the Purpose.

 Section 3.17 Delegation

-The Board of Directors shall have the authority to delegate certain duties and responsibilities of administering the IETF Trust to other individuals or entities who shall remain under the supervision, direction, and control of the Board of Directors.
-The IETF Trust shall have the authority to contract with third parties to carry out any actions necessary to acquire, hold, maintain and license Assets subject to the limitations of this Agreement.
-No such delegation or third party shall permit any other Person to take any action that would not be permitted to be taken by a Trustee or the Board of Directors hereunder.
+The Board of Directors shall have the authority to delegate certain duties and responsibilities of administering the IETF IPMC to other individuals or entities who shall remain under the supervision, direction, and control of the Board of Directors.
+The IETF IPMC shall have the authority to contract with third parties to carry out any actions necessary to acquire, hold, maintain and license Assets subject to the limitations of this Agreement.
+No such delegation or third party shall permit any other Person to take any action that would not be permitted to be taken by a Director or the Board of Directors hereunder.

 Section 3.18 No Prudent Investor Standard